Cape Cod Drug Distribution Lawyer

 Why Choose James Powderly?

-Powderly is widely recognized for his abilities in the legal world.
+There is a reason why Attorney James Powderly has been selected to defend so many others who have been accused of drug related crimes in Cape Cod.
+His notable track record of successfully defending clients against charges like drug distribution and the recognition he’s received from his peers are commonly cited by his satisfied clients.
 According to The American Institute of Criminal Defense Attorneys, he is one of the ten best lawyers in Massachusetts, while the National Trial Lawyers have cited him as one of the top 40 under 40 trial lawyers in America.

 The right lawyer can make all the difference to the outcome of your drug distribution charge.
-Some lawyers may immediately pressure you to take a plea bargain; others may only dabble in criminal defense as one of many areas of law.
-When you are facing a charge like drug distribution, you cannot afford either of these kinds of attorneys.
-What you want is someone who specializes in criminal defense, and who is unafraid of taking your case to court if necessary.
+Some lawyers may immediately pressure you to take a plea bargain; others may only dabble in criminal defense as one of many other areas of law.
+When you are facing a charge like drug distribution, you don’t want an apathetic or inexperienced lawyer handling your case.
+What you want is someone who focuses on criminal defense and who knows how to build a strong case on your behalf.

 Drug Distribution Charges: What You Need to Know